• Skip to primary navigation

 Why This Recipe Works

 Making great ice cream is all about the ratio of ingredients.
-After taking a look at the ingredients of many different brands of vegan ice cream, I tried to reverse the recipes.
+After looking at the ingredients of many different brands of vegan ice cream, I tried to reverse the recipes.
 Here are a few explanations about the role of each ingredient.

 Fat: A key element in ice cream.
 Fat not only gives the ice cream body and a creamy mouthfeel, but it also helps enhance the flavors.
 According to most vegan commercial ice cream nutritional values, the amount of fat is, on average, around 14%.
 To add fat, I went with cacao butter as it has a melting point higher compared to coconut oil, allowing the ice cream to melt more slowly in the mouth.
 According to this article, to get optimal consistency and texture, it's best to replace 20% to 40% of the cacao butter with liquid oil.
 I personally went with sunflower oil, but any neutral oil will work.